Sorrento – What to do

 Marina Grande, Sorrento, Italy

 The Marina Grande is just a short walk from the central part of Sorrento.
-A much smaller marina than the one nearest to the centre full of small pleasure craft, a very small beach and plenty of sun loungers.
+A much smaller marina than the one nearest to the centre, full of small pleasure craft, a tiny beach and plenty of sun loungers.

 Strolling through the Marina Grande is like stepping back in time.
-It’s an unspoilt bay with fishermen tending to their nets, catching fish and selling it on the quayside or serving it in their own restaurants.
+It’s an unspoilt bay with fishermen tending to their nets, catching fish and selling them on the quayside or serving them in their restaurants.
 The atmosphere is great with bars, restaurants, great food at very reasonable prices, lovely pastel-coloured houses, fishing boats bobbing about on the water and twinkling lights lining the bay at night.

 Marina Grande at night, Sorrento, Italy